-- Governments, in order to promote sustainable development of rural settlements 119. should: - promote the active participation of isolated and remote communities in national (a) economies and rural services centres; - take appropriate measure to improve living and working conditions in regional urban (b) centres, small towns and rural service centres; and - (c) provide, where appropriate, incentives for investments in rural areas. - Governments at all appropriate levels, including local authorities, in order to promote the utilization of new and improved technologies in rural settlements development, should: - improve access to agricultural production, marketing and pricing information in (a) remote areas by using, inter alia, advanced and accessible communication technology; and - in collaboration with farmers' organizations, promote research and the dissemination of research in the use of traditional, new and improved technologies for agriculture, forestry and agro-forestry. - Governments at all appropriate levels, including local authorities, in establishing policies for regional development and management, should: - establish procedures for the full participation of rural populations and indigenous (a) communities in the setting of priorities for balanced and ecologically viable regional development;

-- make full use of geographical information systems and environmental assessment methods for the preparation of environmentally sound regional development policies; - implement regional and rural development plans and programmes based on needs and economic viability; and - establish a transparent system for the allocation of resources to rural areas based on economic potential and return. - Governments at all appropriate levels, including local authorities, in strengthening development and employment opportunities in impoverished rural areas, should: - stimulate rural development by enhancing employment opportunities, providing educational and health facilities, strengthening technical infrastructure and encouraging rural enterprises and sustainable agriculture; - establish priorities for regional infrastructure investments based on opportunities for (b) economic return, as well as on social equity concerns; - encourage the private sector to develop and strengthen contract-based wholesale markets and marketing intermediaries for rural products to improve and/or establish a cashflow and futures contract economy in rural areas; - (d) ensure equitable and efficient pricing and payment systems for rural products, especially of food items, consumed in urban areas; and - eliminate environmentally harmful subsidies, e.g. those stimulating the excessive use (e) of pesticides, and price control systems which perpetuate unsustainable practices and production systems in rural and agricultural economies. - An integrated approach is required to safeguard a balanced urban-rural development.
-To achieve this objective, governments at all appropriate levels, including local authorities, with the support of the relevant international and regional institutions, should: - provide an appropriate legal, fiscal and organizational framework that is suitable to (a) strengthen the networks of small- and medium-sized settlements in rural areas; - promote broad cooperation among local communities to find integrated solutions for land-use, transport and environmental problems in an urban-rural context; and - pursue a participatory approach to a balanced urban-rural development, based on a continuous dialogue between the actors involved in urban-rural development. - Disaster prevention, preparedness and post-disaster rehabilitation capabilities - The impact on human settlements of natural and man-made disasters is on the 124. increase.
+119. To promote sustainable development of rural settlements.
+Governments should:

+(a) Promote the active participation of isolated and remote communities in national economies and rural services centres:

+(b) Take appropriate measures to improve living and working conditions in regional urban centres, small towns and rural service centres; and

+(c) Provide. where appropriate, incentives for investment in rural areas.

+120. Governments at all appropriate levels, including local authorities, in order to promote the utilization of new and improved technologies in rural settlements development, should:

+(a) Improve access to agricultural production, marketing and pricing information in remote areas by using. inter alia, advanced and accessible communications technology; and

+(b) In cooperation with farmers' organizations, promote research and the dissemination of research in the use of traditional, new and improved technologies for agriculture, forestry and agro-forestry.

+121. Governments at all appropriate levels, including local authorities, in establishing policies for regional development and management, should:

+(a) Establish procedures for the full participation of rural populations and indigenous communities in the setting of priorities for balanced and ecologically viable regional development;

+(b) Make full use of geographical information systems and environmental assessment methods for the preparation of environmentally sound regional development policies;

+(c) Implement regional and rural development plans and programmes based on needs and economic viability; and

+(d) Establish a transparent system for the allocation of resources to rural areas based on economic potential and return.

+122. Governments at all appropriate levels, including local authorities, in strengthening development and employment opportunities in impoverished rural areas, should:

+(a) Stimulate rural development by enhancing employment opportunities, providing educational and health facilities, strengthening technical infrastructure and encouraging rural enterprises and sustainable agriculture:

+(b) Establish priorities for regional infrastructure investments based on opportunities for economic return, as well as on social equity concerns:

+(c) Encourage the private sector to develop and strengthen contract-based wholesale markets and marketing intermediaries for rural products to improve and/or establish a cash-flow and futures contract economy in rural areas:

+(d) Ensure equitable and efficient pricing and payment systems for rural products, especially of food items consumed in urban areas: and

+(e) Eliminate environmentally harmful subsidies, e.g. those stimulating the excessive use of pesticides, and price control systems which perpetuate unsustainable practices and production systems in rural and agricultural economies.

+123. An integrated approach is required to safeguard balanced urban-rural development.
+To achieve this objective, Governments at all appropriate levels, including local authorities, with the support of the relevant international and regional institutions, should:

+(a) Provide an appropriate legal, fiscal and organizational framework that is tailored to strengthening the networks of small and medium-sized settlements in rural areas:

+(b) Promote broad cooperation among local communities to find integrated solutions for land-use. transport and environmental problems in an urban-rural context; and

+(c) Pursue a participatory approach to balanced urban-rural development, based on a continuous dialogue between the actors involved in urban-rural development.

+10. Disaster prevention, preparedness and post-disaster rehabilitation capabilities

+124. The impact on human settlements of natural and human-made disasters is on the increase.
 Besides those caused by armed conflicts, disasters are frequently caused by vulnerabilities created by human actions, such as uncontrolled or inadequately planned human settlements, lack of general infrastructure and the occupation of disaster-prone areas.
 The impact of such disasters and emergencies is especially severe in countries where preparedness and response capacities are ineffective in dealing with such situations.